Trending colors & technical trade-offs: A guide for lash business owners

 Many of the recent inquiries have centered on our matte brown lashes.
 These shades are particularly susceptible to twisting at the tips due to the specific micro-treatments required to reduce shine and create that sophisticated matte finish.

-When bleaching softens the fiber structure and is then followed by a matte treatment, the result is a slight increase in flexibility.
-For ultra-fine tapered styles, this means the tips are significantly more delicate.
+When the color peeling protocol softens the fiber structure and is then followed by a matte treatment, the result is a slight increase in flexibility.
+For accurately tapered styles, this means the tips are significantly more delicate.
 Under certain humidity or storage conditions, this increased flexibility can lead to tip twisting.
 It is important to understand that this is a physical reaction to the material’s treatment.
 The very process that makes the lash beautiful also makes it more responsive to its environment.

-V. Why trending colors always carry a higher risk
+V. Why trending colors always carry a higher chance of twisting

 For lash business owners, it is vital to understand the relationship between fashion and fiber.
 Trending colors require the most intensive processing.